By Jessica Scarpati —

 Nutritional questions aside, both brands have stated their core mission is not to make “health food.”
 Instead, they are focused on creating a delicious, environmentally sustainable meat substitute.
 And from that standpoint, the evidence seems more compelling that they’ve succeeded.

 Large-scale meat production is notoriously destructive in terms of land, water and air quality.
-Plant-based alternatives reportedly offer dramatic improvements.
+Vegan meat alternatives reportedly offer dramatic improvements.
 A University of Michigan study commissioned by Beyond Meats and Impossible Foods’ own 2019 Impact Report found that, compared to beef, their burgers are pretty benign.
 They generate far fewer greenhouse gas emissions (90 percent and 89 percent, respectively) and require significantly less water (99.5 percent and 87 percent) and land (93 percent and 96 percent) to produce.

 It boils (or broils, as it were) down to this: If you eat an Impossible or Beyond Burger every day, slimmer waistlines and lower blood pressure may not be in your future.
 But as an occasional indulgence, they are tasty and possibly more environmentally friendly than that Whopper you secretly adore.